-The Company announced a 4.0 cents per share fully franked year-end dividend bringing the full year dividend to 8.0 cents per share fully franked.
-This is a 60% increase on the previous year's dividends of 5.0 cents per share reflecting the strong performance of the company over the past few years and the build-up of profit reserves.
+The Company announced a 3.0 cents per share fully franked year-end dividend bringing the full year dividend to 7.0 cents per share fully franked.
+This full year dividend equates to a 9.0% fully franked yield or a 12.8% gross yield (grossed up for franking credits) based on the share price of \$0.78 per share on the day of the announcement.